skinny85/specnaz/docs/reference-manual.md

 (`SpecnazParamsFactoryTestNG` extends `SpecnazParams`,
 so you just need to implement the one interface).
-Also, just as with regular tests, your class needs to be annotated with the `org.testng.annotations.Test` annotation.
+Also, just as with regular tests, your class needs to be annotated with the `@Test` annotation.

 Example: